 (2) For the purpose of subsection (1), the appropriate person is —

-(a) if the construction of the pipeline, water line, pumping station, tank station, valve station or secondary line has been completed, the owner of the pipeline, water line, pumping station, tank station, valve station or secondary line; or
+(a) if the construction of the pipeline has been completed, the owner of the pipeline; or

-(b) if the construction of the pipeline, water line, pumping station, tank station, valve station or secondary line has not been completed, the person for whom the pipeline, water line, pumping station, tank station, valve station or secondary line is being constructed.
+(b) if the construction of the pipeline has not been completed, the person for whom the pipeline is being constructed.

 (3) Where a person on whom there has been served an instrument under subsection (1) does not, within the period specified in the instrument or within such further period, if any, as the Minister, on application in writing served on him before the expiration of the first-mentioned period, allows, comply with the direction, the Minister may do all or any of the things required by the direction to be done.